laritzalba/gcp-terraform/README.md

  terraform apply
  ```

- yo need to confirm mannually or otherwise you can run
+ you need to confirm mannually or otherwise you can run

  ```bash
  terraform apply -auto-approve